hypo69/hypo/docs/gemini/out/en/explainer/src/_examples/get_relative_path.md

 ### Variables:

-- `MODE = 'dev'`: This variable stores a string value likely representing the application mode ('dev', 'prod', etc.).
+- ``: This variable stores a string value likely representing the application mode ('dev', 'prod', etc.).

 - `relative_path`: Stores the calculated relative path from the current file to the `hypotez` directory.